 The band began to write and record the album, called The Wall which was eventually released in November 1979.

 During the time that the band spent recording the album, the other members of the band fired long-time keyboard player Rick Wright (who would later return to the fold for the tour that followed the record’s release) as they felt that he was contributing nothing to the writing process and had become a de facto producer.

-The Wall was a strange record for Pink Floyd, as even though it’s their most immediate and is regarded as being their most emotive, it marked a number of separate highs and lows for the band.
+The Wall was a strange record for Pink Floyd, as even though it’s their most immediate and is regarded as being their most emotive and responsible for many of the band’s most iconic songs, it marked a number of separate highs and lows for the band.

 It spawned their most successful single, Another Brick In The Wall Part II, which sat on top of the US Billboard Charts for fifteen weeks and climbed to Number Three in the UK Top Forty, but due to the sheer size of the stage production that the band insisted on, the tour lost more than a half a million dollars.